Project Overview: how to finish drywall

 Making the joints in freshly hung drywall disappear behind a smooth, flawless taping job will try your patience.
-Many problems—slow-drying taping compound, crushed drywall edges and protruding screwheads— interrupt the smooth, efficient flow of your work.
-Other little problems— scuff marks, dips and ridges—won’t show up until the dust clears and you prime the walls.
+Many problems—slow-drying taping compound, crushed drywall edges and protruding screwheads—interrupt the smooth, efficient flow of your work.
+Other little problems—scuff marks, dips and ridges—won’t show up until the dust clears and you prime the walls with drywall primer.
 Going back to fix stuff is time-consuming and a lot of fuss.

 Tips Before Taping . .